dhis2/fe-wow/docs/way-of-working/platform-fe-wow.md

 - **Transparent efficient communication**: Transparency should be at the core of all what we do.
 We see development as primarily an exercise in good communication and transparency.
 Transparency builds trust, improves communication, accountability, and ensures we're always engaged with different stakeholders and view points.
 Efficient communication means efficient meetings, good PRs, great documentation and constant engagement with our end-users, but it also means always assuming good intentions, over-communicating in a remote team, and be inclusive and open in a team with different personalities and backgrounds.

+### Other possible principles
-We also value **Continuous improvement**.
+- We also value **Continuous improvement**.
 Every release, every sprint, every day, we aim to be better than the previous one.
 Our goal is always a moving target; it is to improve ourselves, our process and our product, and learn and grow from our experiences.
+- todo: suggest more

+### Why principles?
-Our way of working builds on these principles.
-This document defines some of the details of how we work (the process, the meetings, the technology etc..) but the details are an on-going process (continuous improvement) and the details should always be viewed, refined and _critiqued_ in the spirit provided by these principles.
+Our way of working should build on these principles.
+This document defines some of the details of how we work (the process, the meetings, the technology etc..) but these details are always work in progress and subject to change and evolve.
+We should continuously view, refine and _critique_ the details in the spirit provided by these principles.

 ## The Process

+### Where we are now

 We work in iterations to deliver [our roadmap](https://dhis2.org/roadmap/) items during a release cycle (one year).